 All of these factors help to a build a more consistent golf game and are a great step in taking the slice out of your game.

-Another way in which you can fix your slice is by using lubricants on your club face.
+Another way in which you can avoid buying one of the best drivers for a slice is by using lubricants on your clubface.
 This has been an old hockey trick for years as golfers used household items such a vaseline in order to reduce the spin generated on the club.